damianwojcik/blog/source/_posts/grid.md

 - Supports the **minmax()** function as a value
 - Mobile-first oriented
 - Nested grids - grids are not inherited by child elements
-- Can be combined with Flexbox or floats
+- Can be combined with {% post_link flexbox %} or floats
 - Better use **Firefox** for debugging (**built in Grid visualiser**)
 - Works well with page generators such as <https://cssgrid.cc/>
 - Changing Grid Items `order` may cause accessibility issues (e.g. break keyboard navigation)